Friday, September 20, 2013

 We rounded Cape Krio, hopeful of finding a place to explore the ruins of Knidos.
 The harbour, though well protected, is just short of swimming pool size and when crammed with large gulets, day-tripper boats and high-season sailboats, does not offer an inviting option.
 Knidos was a prosperous 4th century BC Doric (Greek) trading port.
 It was famed for its statue of naked Aphrodite (by Praxiteles) and local residents Eudoxos, (an astronomer & mathematician) and Sostratus (architect of the famous Pharos lighthouse of Alexandria – another of the wonders of the Ancient World).

-The Datca Lion - I presume this has come from Old Knidos
+The enormous Datca Lion - I presume this has come from Old Knidos

 Further on, the village of Datca (site of Old Knidos - before they moved for reasons of improved commerce) has a small resort area with a pleasant harbour and anchorage.
-Having said that, we had to re-anchor one night as the holding was not brilliant after being buffeted by gusts sweeping down the hills behind town.
-Later as we strolled the town quay (as a docking option) and its accompanying tussle of restaurants, we made a conscious decision never to dock in amongst this very public frenzy.
+Having said that, we had to re-anchor one night as the holding was not brilliant.
+We were buffeted by gusts sweeping down the hills behind town.
+Later, we strolled the town quay, checking it as a docking option.
+With its accompanying tussle of restaurants, we made a conscious decision never to dock WJ3 in amongst this kind of very public frenzy.
+Self-preservation means anchoring out and taking Bruce to the town dock where he can withstand much more "pushing about" by less than careful tour boat operators and charter boaters.

 Darling!
 Daarling...can you cope with winching in this line?